NCAS-CMS/cfdm/docs/source/tutorial.rst

    # Set the data for the field
    T.set_data(cfdm.Data(array), axes=[Y, X])

-The new field construct can now be inspected:
+The new field construct can now be inspected and written to a netCDF file:

 .. code:: python